davidomarf/talks/essay.md

 ## Art

 Across time, there have been several theories and definitions of art.
-But so far, not a signle one has been universally accepted, and most likely will never be.
+But so far, not a single one has been universally accepted, and most likely will never be.

-Personally, I believe in the theory that humans evolved an _art instinct_ as a result of sexual selection, prompting aesthetic evolution in humans.
+I believe in the theory that humans evolved an _art instinct_ as a result of sexual selection, prompting aesthetic evolution in humans.

-After that premise, I trust that my own gut is enough to decide if something is art (although not enough to decide if something **is not art**).
+After that premise, I trust that my gut is enough to decide if something is art (although not enough to decide if something **is not art**).

 If I find a work aesthetically pleasing, and I consider it art, it is.
 Same for you.

 ## Generative

-This is the word used to define something that is capable of production, or reproduction, via a set of rules.
+This is the word used to define something capable of production, or reproduction, via a set of rules.

-There is generative grammar, which uses a set of rules to generate gramatically correct sentences.
+There is generative grammar, which uses a set of rules to generate grammatically correct sentences.
 Or generative programming, in which a compiler allows the programmer to write at a higher level of abstraction.

-Mathematically, a generative system is one that uses just a few basic rules to yield patterns that can be extremeley varied and unpredictable.
+Mathematically, a generative system is one that uses just a few basic rules to yield patterns that can be extremely varied and unpredictable.

 ## Generative Art

-Generative art is the funky but beautiful and interesting result of mixing generative systems and art.
+Generative art is the beautiful and interesting result of mixing generative systems and art.

-A piece of generative art, is a work that was fully or partially produced by the assistance of a generative process.
+A piece of generative art is a work that was fully or partially produced by the assistance of a generative process.

 The history of generative art is well documented.
 It is considered to have begun in 1965 when Nees Georg and Frieder Nake shared their work.

-There are a lot of types of generative art:
+There are a lot of types of generative art: music, visual art, software art, architecture, literature.

-- Music
-- Visual Art
-- Software art
-- Architecture
-- Literature
+Generative tools can be digital or analogical.

+_Musikalisches Würfelspiel_ (musical dice game) is the term used to refer to the system that uses dices to randomly generate music from precomposed options, and there are two supposed Mozart compositions under this method.

+However, for the rest of this post, I'll be focusing on algorithmic visual images.

 ## How to start